JackJey/privacy-sandcastle/services/home/docs/demos/retargeting-remarketing.md

 ### Goals

 In this demo, we assume an advertiser would like to drive traffic back to their website.
 Remarketing can help an advertiser to get people who have already visited their website to come back for more or to complete a purchase.
 This can be done by showing them ads about the product they have previously looked at, on other websites.
 ### Assumptions
 This use case assumes the advertiser (shop site) can bid on the publisher (news site) inventory through an agreement between their respective DSP and SSP platforms.
 ### Key Exclusions
 The demo does not integrate existing auction mechanisms (prebid or header bidding…). it is only scoped to on-device auction with Protected Audience API.
 The ad selection is very straightforward (only 1 bidder).
 The bidding logic does not include real-time signals from Key/Value service.
 ### System Design

-Using Protected Audience API, the user visits a shopping site, got added to an interest group.
+Using Protected Audience API, the user visits a shopping site, and gets added to an interest group.
 Later the same user visits a news site.
 There the browser runs an on-device Auction, bidding logic will select the winning interest group, and relevant ads will be dynamically rendered on the publisher page.
 #### Protected Audience Flow
 Below is a general introduction of Remarketing using Privacy Sandbox Protected Audience API.
 For further information see [Protected Audience API - Chrome Developers](https://developer.chrome.com/docs/privacy-sandbox/fledge/).

 ![Protected Audience Flow](./img/retargeting-remarketing-flow.png)
 #### User Journey #1

 <!--